dalxo/nRF24L01_t13/README.md

 ````

 ## API
 API is fairly modest and has 8 methods if bi-directional SPI access is used.
+All API methods are declared in [nRF24L01.h](nRF24L01.h).
+The implementation is split to [nRF24L01.c](nRF24L01.c) and [nRF24L01_asm.S](nRF24L01_asm.S) files.
 If uni-directional (read-only) is configured then only 6 methods are available.
 These are low-granularity methods to optimize the overall footprint.
 User-friendly high-level methods with elevated programming comfort on such resource-deprived MCU are prohibitively expensive.
 API methods are logically split into 4 groups:

 ### Non-SPI
 Here are two functions that do not perform SPI communication but are responsible for proper MCU setup and manipulation with CE signal.